 The annual audit services engagement terms and fees are subject to the specific pre-approval of the Audit Committee.
 All other permitted services are also pre-approved by the Audit Committee.
-The Audit Committee approved a list of pre-approved services.
-Unless a type of service has received pre-approval by inclusion on the list, it will require specific pre-approval by the Audit Committee.
-The Chief Financial Officer determines whether services to be provided require specific pre-approval or are included within the list of pre-approved services.

 The Audit Committee has delegated its pre-approval authority to its Chairman, if the fee to be approved does not exceed \$100,000.